sshmo/Python-API-Cryptocurrency/README.md

 # Python-API-Cryptocurrency

-(*This project is an updated version of: ['Python-And-Cryptocurrencies-2018](https://github.com/phennaux/Python-and-cryptocurrencies)' created by Philippe Hennaux that was entirely made thanks to an Udemy course created by Ian Annase ['Python & Cryptocurrency: Build 5 Real World Applications-2018](https://www.udemy.com/coinmarketcap/)' The Public API that was used in ['Python & Cryptocurrency: Build 5 Real World Applications](https://www.udemy.com/coinmarketcap/)' was changed to ['Professional API](https://coinmarketcap.com/api/)' in 2018.
+(*This project is an updated version of: ['Python-And-Cryptocurrencies-2018'](https://github.com/phennaux/Python-and-cryptocurrencies) created by Philippe Hennaux that was entirely made thanks to an Udemy course created by Ian Annase ['Python & Cryptocurrency: Build 5 Real World Applications-2018'](https://www.udemy.com/coinmarketcap/) The Public API that was used in ['Python & Cryptocurrency: Build 5 Real World Applications'](https://www.udemy.com/coinmarketcap/) was changed to ['Professional API'](https://coinmarketcap.com/api/) in 2018.
 Since then a lot of changes has occured.*)

-In this project we use the __*sandbox version*__ with the corresponding sandbox API key to retrieve data from ['sandbox-api.coinmarketcap.com](https://sandbox-api.coinmarketcap.com)'.
+In this project we use the __*sandbox version*__  of ['CoinMarketCap'](https://coinmarketcap.com) API with the corresponding sandbox API key to retrieve data from ['CoinMarketCap'](https://coinmarketcap.com).

-The CoinMarketCap API is a suite of high-performance RESTful JSON endpoints. ['See documentation](https://coinmarketcap.com/api/documentation/v1/#)'
+The CoinMarketCap API is a suite of high-performance RESTful JSON endpoints. ['See documentation'](https://coinmarketcap.com/api/documentation/v1/#)

-This Python project has 5 sub projects using sample cryptocurrency data from ['sandbox-api.coinmarketcap.com](https://sandbox-api.coinmarketcap.com)'.
+This Python project has 5 sub-projects using sample cryptocurrency data from ['sandbox-api.coinmarketcap.com'](https://sandbox-api.coinmarketcap.com).

-for obtaining live results, replace the url and API key as following:
+For obtaining live results, replace the url and API key in each python file as following:

+1. replace:

-1. replace 'sandbox-api.coinmarketcap.com'
+    'sandbox-api.coinmarketcap.com'
+    with
-    with pro-api.coinmarketcap.com
+    pro-api.coinmarketcap.com

+2. replace:

-2. replace 'X-CMC_PRO_API_KEY': 'b54bcf4d-1bca-4e8e-9a24-22ff2c3d462c'
+    'X-CMC_PRO_API_KEY': 'b54bcf4d-1bca-4e8e-9a24-22ff2c3d462c'
+    with
-    with 'X-CMC_PRO_API_KEY': 'your API key'
+    'X-CMC_PRO_API_KEY': 'your API key'

 The libraries used in this project are: